kuhussai/architecture-center/docs/microservices/api-design.md

 }
 ```

-Coding practices like this are particularly important in a more monolithic application.
-In a large code base, many subsystems might use the `Location` object, so it's important for the object to enforce correct behavior.
+These sorts of coding practices are particularly important when building a traditional monolithic application.
+With a large code base, many subsystems might use the `Location` object, so it's important for the object to enforce correct behavior.

 Another example is the Repository pattern, which ensures that other parts of the application cannot make arbitrary writes to the data store:

 ![](./images/repository.svg)

-In a microservices architecture, however, services don't share a code base and don't share data stores.
+In a microservices architecture, however, services don't share the same code base and don't share data stores.
 Instead, they communicate through APIs.
 Consider the case where the Scheduler service requests information about a drone from the Drone Management service.
 The Drone service has its internal model of a drone, expressed through code.
 But the Delivery Scheduler doesn't see that.
 Instead, it gets back a *representation* of the drone entity &mdash; perhaps a JSON object in an HTTP response.

 ![](./images/ddd-rest.svg)

 The Scheduler service can't modify the Drone service's internal models, or write to the Drone service's data store.
-That means the code that makes up the Drone service has a smaller exposed surface area, compared with code in a traditional monolith.
-If the Drone service defines a Location class, the scope of that class is limited &mdash; no other service will ever directly consume the Location class.
+That means the code that implements the Drone service has a smaller exposed surface area, compared with code in a traditional monolith.
+If the Drone service defines a Location class, the scope of that class is limited &mdash; no other service will directly consume the class.

-For these reasons, this guidance doesn't focus much on coding practices as they related to the tactical DDD patterns.
+For these reasons, this guidance doesn't focus much on coding practices as they relate to the tactical DDD patterns.
 But it turns out that you can also model many of the DDD patterns through REST APIs.

+For example:

 - Aggregates map naturally to *resources* in REST.
 For example, the Delivery aggregate would be exposed as a resource by the Delivery API.